OfferLock/OfferLock/README_en.md

 - **30% AI Verified**: Automatically released only when the **AI Oracle** validates the university offer letter's authenticity.
 - **30% Completion**: Released upon successful enrollment to close the service loop.

 ## 📖 2.
-Product Whitepaper & Core Logic /
+Core Logic

-**Code is Law.
-Trustless Study Abroad Payment.**
-A programmable escrow protocol for study abroad funds based on the Kite AI chain, using code to rebuild payment trust in the $50 billion market.
+**A programmable escrow protocol for cross-border education funds built on smart contracts**

 ### 1. Why Are We Doing This?
 (Vision & Pain Points)